-It definitely can’t be fear.
+It definitely can’t be a fear.
 No one in his/her’s 20s fears spending money.
-If you can buy a Nike shoe of Rs 8,000, spend Rs 2,000 every weekend on drinks, then certainly investing Rs 1,000 per month on stocks won’t scare you.
+If you can buy a Nike shoe for Rs 8,000, and spend Rs 2,000 every weekend on drinks, then certainly investing Rs 1,000 per month on stocks won’t scare you.

 Further, accessibility can’t be a reason why you are not investing.
-The people who are currently in their 20’s are an expert in using the internet at all platforms- no matter its phones, tablet or laptops.
+The people who are currently in their 20’s are an expert in using the internet on all platforms- no matter its phones, tablet, or laptops.

 While finding the answer to this question, I met over 300 people.
 Most of the people whom I asked this question were in their 20’s or 30’s.

-Here are the few common reasons that I found out about the people who never own a stock.
+Here are a few common reasons that I found out about the people who never own a stock.

 The most common answer that I got to my question.
 ‘I don’t understand why stock price changes’.

-When I asked my next question that did you searched the same on youtube, most of them said ‘no’.
-For a generation, who spend over an hour daily on youtube, searching something that they do not understand should not be uncommon.
+When I asked my next question that did you search the same on youtube, most of them said ‘no’.
+For a generation, who spends over an hour daily on youtube, searching for something that they do not understand should not be uncommon.

-However, most of you will never search it.
-Although the answer to ‘why you never bought a stock’ is ‘I do not understand it’, however, the root answer for this is different.
+However, most of you will never search for it.
+Although the answer to ‘why you never bought a stock is ‘I do not understand it, however, the root answer for this is different.
 It’s unwillingness.